chinamike65/hugo-tuolesi/content/book5/book5en.md

 Since the existence of "I" and consciousness cannot be established in one or another, this false "I" should not exist.

-Many people think that when they cannot find me in the five aggregates of naming, they will naturally see that all things do not exist, thinking that this is emptiness.
+Many people think that when they cannot find me in the five aggregates of name-and-form, they will naturally see that all phenomena do not exist, thinking that this is emptiness.

 This is wrong, this is not emptiness, it is imaginary emptiness.

-It is the false self that we need to eliminate by meditating on emptiness, that is, ego-attachment and law-attachment, not Dependent Origination, not to mention all laws and myriad things.
+It is the false self that we need to eliminate by meditating on emptiness, that is, ego-attachment and phenomena-attachment, not Dependent Origination, not to mention all phenomena and myriad formations.

-Even if I have broken the false appearance, I will naturally see the emptiness where the myriad laws and myriad things do not exist.
+Even if I have broken the false appearance, I will naturally see the emptiness where the myriad phenomena and myriad formations do not exist.
 This emptiness is the emptiness.
-I have lost all myriad laws and myriad things in my lower consciousness, and my heart has not destroyed myriad laws and myriad things.
+I have lost all myriad phenomena and myriad formations in my lower consciousness, and my heart has not destroyed myriad phenomena and myriad formations.

 48

-All dharmas and all things exist, so they cannot be broken.
-If you break down all laws and all things in your heart, thinking that all dharmas and all things do not exist, you will fall into the edge of breaking and fall into stubborn emptiness.
+All phenomena and all formations exist, so they cannot be non-existent.
+If you break down all phenomena and all formations in your mind, thinking that all phenomena and all formations do not exist, you will fall into the extreme of nihilism and fall into stubborn emptiness.

-This is the four mindfulness of the bodhisattva's path of nourishment.
+This is the Four Applications of Mindfulness of the Bodhisattva Path of Accumulation.

-Three and four are broken
+##### 3. Four Correct Abandonments

-During the time of the middle-grade material, there are mainly four correct interruptions.
+During the time of The Intermediate Stage material, there are mainly four correct abandonments.

-Repair and break the unborn goodness and make it born.

-Wholesome kamma that has not arisen will cause it to arise.

-Protection is broken and good should be guarded.

-The good karma and good thoughts that have been born should be guarded and maintained.
+1. Do not develop any non-virtuous tendencies

+2. Eliminate any non-virtuous tendencies

+3. Cultivate any virtuous tendencies

+4. Virtues we have cultivated are further increased

 The rhythm cuts off all unwholesome things.

 The good karma that should be born must be born, and the evil that should be eliminated must be eliminated.

-Before reaching the path of sustenance, the evil karma that should be cut off cannot be cut off, and the good karma that should be born cannot arise.
+Before reaching the Path of Accumulation, the evil karma that should be cut off cannot be cut off, and the good karma that should be born cannot arise.

-In my heart I wanted not to do bad karma, but I couldn't help it, because my habit was very heavy, so I did it naturally.
+In my mind I wanted not to do bad karma, but I couldn't help it, because my habit was very heavy, so I did it naturally.

-For example, if you know you shouldn't kill a living being, you will still kill ants and cockroaches naturally.
+For example, if you know you shouldn't kill a living being, you will still kill ants and cockroaches through habit.

-After entering the Resource Path, these evil thoughts that should be cut off will be easily cut off.
+After entering the Path of Accumulation, these evil thoughts that should be cut off will be easily cut off.

 No evil is born, no evil is born.

-If there is no evil, no evil will arise, and the Bodhisattva of the way of cultivating food must cultivate not to have a single evil thought.
+If there is no evil, no evil will arise, and the Bodhisattva of the path of accumulation must cultivate not to have a single evil thought.

 Although it may not be absolutely no evil thoughts, it will be very rare.

-The ten good deeds of the Bodhisattva of the Resource Path are constantly increasing day and night, and the thoughts of the ten evil deeds are constantly being eliminated.
-The Four Right Disruptions of Grain Path Bodhisattva.
+The ten wholesome deeds of the Bodhisattva Path of Accumulation are constantly increasing day and night, and the thoughts of the ten unwholesome deeds are constantly being eliminated.

-Four, four god feet
+These are the Four Correct Abandonments of the Bodhisattva Path of Accumulation.

+##### 4. Four Supports of Miraculous Ability

-The Bodhisattva of the high-grade material Dharma mainly cultivates the four spiritual feet, also known as the four wishful feet.
+The Bodhisattva of the Greater Stage of the Path of Accumulation mainly cultivates the Four Supports of Miraculous Ability.

 If you cultivate to the point that whatever you think about in your heart will be fulfilled, you will be satisfied with your desires.

+---

+On the greater stage of the path of accumulation, we practise the four supports of miraculous ability:

+The first of these is the 'miracle support' of determination(9), which is to meditate with enthusiasm and aspiration towards meditative concentration, so that the mind does not stray into lack of faith or wrong views.

+The second, the miracle support of exertion(10), is to apply ourselves with diligence to the practice of meditative concentration, and to exert ourselves in both eliminating any faults or obstacles, and in cultivating the necessary qualities, so that we remain unaffected by temporary circumstances.

+The third is the miracle support of attention(11), which ensures that we remain in a state of one-pointed attention, thus avoiding the divided attention that is caught between various thoughts and distracting influences.
+Through this, we realize actual meditative concentration.

+Fourth, the miracle support of discernment(12), helps us sustain meditative concentration during daily activity, as a way of gaining the miraculous powers, such as the superknowledges.

+These four are called ‘supports’ because they support the meditative concentration out of which a range of miraculous attainments can arise.

+By manifesting various miraculous powers on the greater path of accumulation, we can travel miraculously to the fields where buddhas actually reside.
+There, we can receive and master countless hundreds and thousands of Dharma teachings.
+Bodhisattvas who do this gain continuous meditative concentration which they are able to maintain through the strength of their wisdom.

+---

+miracle support' of determination

 Diligence is very diligent and diligent in practice.

-A bodhisattva of the high-grade resource path, needless to say, for many sentient beings, even for one sentient being, if he were to go to hell to suffer for hundreds of thousands of kalpas, he would be very happy.
+A bodhisattva of the Greater Stage of the Path of Accumulation, needless to say, for many sentient beings, even for one sentient being, if he were to go to hell to suffer for hundreds of thousands of kalpas, he would be very happy.
 This kind of mentality is called diligence.

 A bodhisattva whose mind is full of high-quality food and sustenance, in order to obtain the path of practice, concentrates on meditation.